cornell-zhang/allo-pldi24-artifact/README.md

 #### Build from source

 If you do not want to use the pre-built docker, we also provide detailed instructions on how to build the baseline systems from scratch.
-Please refer to this [link](3rdparty/README.md) for more information. **For AE, there's no need to build from source.
+Please refer to [`3rdparty/README.md`](3rdparty/README.md) for more information. **For AE, there's no need to build from source.
 All tools are provided in the docker container.**

 ### Vitis Toolchain